skip to main content

 As there are many rules and complications which can arise when attempting to apply double tax treaties it is important to seek professional assistance from a qualified and experienced UK and international tax specialist.

-Therefore we offer a free introductions to tax specialists who will offer an initial free consultation who will be able to answer your general questions and help you understand how a tax treaty could apply to you and help ensure you get your tax obligations right - and avoid unnecessarily being taxed twice.
+Therefore we offer a free introductions to tax specialists who will offer an initial free consultation who will be able to answer your general questions and help you understand how a tax agreement could apply to you and help ensure you get your tax obligations right - and avoid unnecessarily being taxed twice.

 Once you have completed the initial consultation, you will also have the opportunity to get formal advice and tax help using specialist tax services.
 If you wish to do so, our partner will create a proposal which will detail all services, fees and timescales - after which you can decide whether you wish to go ahead or not.
 There are no obligations to proceed with any paid services at any time.